Chawengwit/cinema-ticket-booking/README.md

 - Mongo data persisted using the `mongo_data` named volume; remove it manually when you need a clean slate.
 - Logging will standardize on structured JSON (`LOG_LEVEL`) with trace IDs to correlate booking + audit events.
 - Future CI should run `go test ./...`, `npm run build`, and a docker buildx pipeline to keep images reproducible.
+- The API process double-duties background jobs (timeout sweeper + audit worker).
+Plan for graceful shutdown hooks and eventually separating them into their own deployments if they grow heavier.

 ## Compliance Checklist vs Requirements
 | Area | Status | Notes |